 Annuity Phase.
-If you request Annuity Payments, the Accumulation Phase (including the Income Period under the Income Benefit, if applicable) ends and the Annuity Phase begins.
-Annuity Payments are fixed payments we make based on the Annuity Option you select and your Contract Value (which reflects any previously deducted Contract fees and expenses) less final product and rider fees.
+If you request Annuity Payments, the Accumulation Phase ends and the Annuity Phase begins.
+Annuity Payments are fixed payments we make based on the Annuity Option you select and your Contract Value (which reflects any previously deducted Contract fees and expenses) less final rider fee (if applicable).
 Annuity Payments can provide a guaranteed lifetime fixed income stream with certain tax advantages.
 We designed the Annuity Payments for Owners who no longer need immediate access to Contract Value to meet their short-term income needs.